-The estuary has recently closed to the sea.
+The estuary is closed to the sea and the water level gauge is currently sitting at .5m AHD.
 In past closures, water levels have remained relatively static opening naturally under heavy rainfall.
 There are no intentions to artificially open the estuary at this time.

 Gippsland Ports provides a Mallacoota Webcams (Bastion Point) service for live viewing of ocean access conditions.

 Mallacoota Inlet closes infrequently but, when closed it can remain so for a considerable period of time.
 Closures can last anywhere between 9 months and 3 years with a relatively static water level until high inflows cause flooding of the foreshore.